Abishekmani/website-cartelit/README.md

 /*/TODO:*
 * Add a logo(old logo is low res)
 * Add all the contact forms and login forms to the backend
+* Add all the job application to the backend
 ---

 *Version 2.5*